jaredfung9/fung-jared-advent-of-code-repository/2025/09/README.md

 1. The vectors form a map from (COMPRESSED, ORIGINAL) by accessing each indice.
 1. The hashmap forms a map from (ORIGINAL, COMPRESSED).
 ### PROOFS
-1. Onto: We iterated through the entire inputs and only removed duplicates.
+1. Onto: We iterated through the entire input and only removed duplicates.
+For every possible red-tile coordinate, we have a compressed coordinate.
 1. One-to-One: We removed duplicates, so all that remains in our sorted point list are unique values.
-Each value is assigned a unique odd number.
+Each value is assigned a unique odd number using an incrementing int.
 All even indices are buffers representing all the empty space.
 (Edge case: if there is no empty space in the original, we have a phantom empty space.
 We may have to verify empty space before inserting a buffer indice.)
+Let n := an original point in our list.
+Since we sorted our list (either by row or col), if ni < ni+1, then ci = i and ci+1 = i + 2.
+Since ci < ci+1, it must be that each ni has a unique mapping.
-* The 0th row/col and ith row/col are guaranteed to be empty spaces.
+* The 0th row/col and ith row/col are guaranteed to be empty spaces since we specifically added them to our compressed range.
-* Therefore, we have formed a bijection between (ORIGINAL, COMPRESSED).
+* Since this mapping is a bijection, we can converted between (ORIGINAL <-> COMPRESSED)

 ## Algorithms
 ### Input Processing